Understanding RC Helicopter Lift

 Now blow down and across the top of the paper, at about a 45 degree angle.
 What happens?

 The back edge of the paper lifts up, even though you are blowing it downwards.
-That's Bernoulli's principle in action.
+That's Bernoulli's principle in action; the fast moving air over the top of the sheet of paper is creating a lower pressure area above than underneath.

-When a micro heli (or any size helicopter for that matter) is near a wall, the fast moving downwash air flow from the rotor creates a lower pressure area up against the wall compared to the other side of the helicopter.
+This is why when your micro heli is near a wall, the fast moving downwash of air flow from the rotor creates a lower pressure area up against the wall compared to the other side of the helicopter.
 This pressure differential then pushes your little heli into the wall or window.
-It has nothing to do with your piloting skills :-)
+It has nothing to do with your heli or piloting skills :-)

 Our Two RC Helicopter Lift Control Variables